feifeibear/long-context-attention/README.md

 Ring-Attention use the code from repo [zhuzilin/ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention), which implements the [RingAttention](https://github.com/lhao499/RingAttention) with [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 Below, I use a diagram to illustrate the workflow of one single head of ring-attention.
-Note there are hcx such workflow in paralle.
+Note there are _hc_x such workflow in parallel.

 ![head=8](./media/ring.png)